 Choosing the right channel for the right response

-The same theory applies to your marketing.
+The same theory applies to marketing your business.
 A need will be searched in Google, e.g. ‘local car dealerships’ and ‘dry cleaners near me’.
 These consumers know exactly what they need and are actively seeking gratification.
 The trick is to be found instantly and provide a compelling reason to choose you over your competitors.

 Facebook works in a different way.
 Your targeted customer might be scrolling through cat videos and catching up on family and friends’ activities when an advert pops up for your product.
 They weren’t thinking about your product, but because of the timing and content – whether it’s a video, blog or promotional offer – they suddenly want it.
 They must have it.